Pink Loerie Mardi Gras and Arts Festival: History

 International attention focused on Knysna when Mr Gay World 2015, and Mr Gay World 2018 were both held as part of Pink Loerie.
 Mr Gay World and Pink Loerie will again coincide in the township in 2021.
 In 2016 Africa's first mass same-sex wedding took place when sixteen couples wed at Pink Loerie.
 Events include their version of the Wigstock drag queen festival, a bear fest, athletic events, and an art festival.

 During the 2017 Knysna Fires—where seven people were killed and over 1000 homes were burned down—Pink Loerie and the Pink Loerie Foundation raised funds and procured relief items for families in distress.
 The 2018 Pink Loerie was a benefit for the recovery effort.
 The Pink Loerie Foundation received the Community Outreach Award during the annual 92.2 FM Eastwave Radio Nelson Mandela International Day Community Leadership Awards for their contribution and work during the 2017 Knysna Fires in the Greater Knysna area.
 The 2018 theme was Sequins and Mascara.

 Pink Loerie has traditionally been held in late April/early May but in 2018 was moved to late May.
 2019's event was postponed due to a shortage of pre-event sponsors.
 It was restructured in hopes future events would grow even larger.
-2020's festivities were cancelled due to the Covid-2019 coronavirus pandemic.
+2020's festivities were cancelled due to the COVID-19 pandemic.
 It was announced that the Mr Gay World, and Mr Gay All Stars events will be held in conjunction with the 2021 Pink Loerie, with events in both Knysna and Port Elizabeth.

 It is one of the country's largest LGBTQ events; in 2016 they had 25,000-30,000 people.
 As of May 2020, John-Louis O’Neil is the Pink Loerie organizer.